Baldwin Locomotive Works 26

-Baldwin Locomotive Works 26 is an 0-6-0 "Switcher" type steam locomotive, it is one of several "stock" switchers equipped with a slope-backed tender.
-It is currently a part of the operating fleet at the Steamtown National Historic Site in Scranton, Pennsylvania for use on excursion trains.
+Baldwin Locomotive Works 26 is an "Switcher" type steam locomotive, built in March 1929 by the Baldwin Locomotive Works (BLW), it is preserved and operated by the Steamtown National Historic Site in Scranton, Pennsylvania for use on excursion trains.

 History

 Revenue service

-The engine was built by the Baldwin Locomotive Works in March 1929.
+No. 26 was built in March 1929 by the Baldwin Locomotive Works (BLW).
+It is one of several "stock" switchers equipped with a slope-backed tender.
 During the first nineteen years of its existence, the engine worked at the Baldwin Locomotive Works plant in Eddystone, Pennsylvania.
 Painted in Baldwin's standard olive green with aluminum trim and lettering livery, the engine labored hauling raw materials and completed locomotives around the plant with at least two other identical sister locomotives (numbers 21 and 24).
-Other locomotives of this design were built for the Atlantic Coast Line Railroad, Lehigh and New England Railroad, and General Steel Castings.
+Other locomotives of this design were built for the Atlantic Coast Line Railroad (ACL), Lehigh and New England Railroad (LNE), and General Steel Castings (GSI).

-Following the end of World War II, the locomotive was purchased by the Jackson Iron and Steel Company of Jackson, Ohio, becoming their number 3 in 1948.
-While working at JI&S, the locomotive's career is relatively unknown, but the locomotive's career is known to have lasted unusually late for a steam locomotive in revenue service, before being retired in the 1970s.
-In 1979, the locomotive was purchased by Jerry Jacobson who saved the locomotive from scrap.
+Following the end of World War II, the locomotive was purchased by the Jackson Iron and Steel Company (JI&S) of Jackson, Ohio, becoming their No. 3 in 1948.
+While working at JI&S, the locomotive's career is relatively unknown, but the locomotive's career is known to have lasted unusually late for a steam locomotive in revenue service, before being retired from revenue service in possibly the 1970s, it is unknown when No. 26 last operated at JI&S. In 1979, the locomotive was purchased by Jerry Jacobson who saved the locomotive from scrap.